 The Case for Elvis Presley

-First of all, he’s Elvis.
-If that isn’t case enough consider that Elvis has reputedly sold over 600 million records.
-His certified sales made him the best-selling solo act of all time until Garth passed him this January–but these figures tend to favor modern artists.
+First of all, he's Elvis.
+If that doesn't plead his case enough then consider that Elvis has reputedly sold over 600 million records.
+His certified sales made him the best-selling solo act of all time until Garth passed him this January--but these figures tend to favor modern artists.
 Elvis has 114 Top 40 singles and his albums spent 67 weeks at No. 1, more than any other artist in history.

 While technically, Elvis is the King of Rock & Roll, his style mixed country and blues and he remains to this day the only pop musician some country fans will listen to.
 He is simply The King to most, regardless of genre.